3351 Fairfax Drive, MS 3B1

 Matthys van Schaik, Associate Dean for Academic Affairs

-Elizabeth C. Eck, Assistant Dean for Program Management
+Elizabeth C. Eck, Assistant Dean for Graduate Program Management

-Jill V. Emerson, Assistant Dean for Student Services
+Jill V. Emerson, Assistant Dean of Admissions and Student Services

-SPP offers courses designated PUBP, ITRN, ODKM and TELE in the Courses chapter of this catalog.
+SPGIA offers courses designated BIOD, GOVT, ITRN, ODKM, PUAD and PUBP in the Courses section of this catalog.

 Students should become familiar with the university’s general academic policies in addition to those specific to each academic unit.
 Please see the Academic Policies section of the catalog.